GillianTrethewey/GillianTrethewey/README.md

 **Snapshot:**
 - 😄 November course goals: Kickstart Bootcamp Frontend, continue Data Science Masters course.
 - 😄 I code most days.
-- 👨🏻‍💻 I'm currently learning: PHP, Ruby, Seaborn.
+- 👨🏻‍💻 I'm currently learning: PHP, and Ruby.
 - 👨🏻‍💻 I'm proficient at HTML5, CSS3, CSS Flexbox, CSS Grid, WordPress, Git version control.
-- 👨🏻‍💻 I am familar with, and use: Local, SASS, yarn, gulp, node.js, JS, ReactPython, Heroku, Postgres, SQL, matplotlib, Jupyter Notebooks, NumPy, Google Colab, Pandas, and Pygal.
+- 👨🏻‍💻 I am familar with, and use: Local, SASS, yarn, gulp, node.js, JS, ReactPython, Heroku, Postgres, SQL, Seaborn, matplotlib, Jupyter Notebooks, NumPy, Google Colab, Pandas, and Pygal.
-- 😄 I use Local, Fetch, and Visual Studio on a Mac with two monitors.
+- 😄 I use Local, Fetch, and Sublime on a Mac with two monitors.
-- 🔭 I just started Round 4 of 100 Days of Code.
+- 🔭 I'm in Round 4 of 100 Days of Code.
 That means I've logged 300 days of code ...
 I've coded more, but logged that.
 - 👨🏻‍💻 In the Round 4 repo, you can view the courses I've completed and what I'm specifically working on.
 - 📫 How to reach me: https://www.linkedin.com/in/gillian-trethewey-930585216/
 - 😄 Pronouns: she/her
 - :book: I'm currently reading: _I'm between books right now_
-- ⚡ Fun fact: I have two degrees - one in Civil Engineering and the second in Education.
-I programmed in Fortran way back.
+- ⚡ Fun fact: I have two degrees - one in Civil Engineering and the second in Math Education.
 - 👨🏻‍💻 See also (for course exercises):
 - - https://codesandbox.io/u/GillianTrethewey
 - - https://codepen.io/starbucksamore